ammarhakim/gkyl-doc/source/postgkyl/install.rst

 There are two options for getting Postgkyl.
-The first option is to get the `Conda <https://conda.io/miniconda.html>`_ package and the second is ti clone the source code repository.
-The first option is preferred for the majority of users as it requires literally a single Conda command.
+The first option is to get the `Conda <https://conda.io/miniconda.html>`_ package and the second is to clone the source code repository. **Installing via Conda is preferred** for the majority of users as it requires literally a single Conda command.
 What is more, Conda is already the suggested way of installing the dependencies.
 On the other hand, the later option has an advantage of always having the most up-to-date version and is